Why You Need Your Partner to Get a Good Night's Sleep

 After sleeping poorly, is conflict more severe?

-To answer our this question, we conducted a second study: We had couples come into our laboratory and spend five minutes talking about a problem in their relationship while we videotaped the conversation.
+To answer this question, we conducted a second study: We had couples come into our laboratory and spend five minutes talking about a problem in their relationship while we videotaped the conversation.
 How did sleep influence this conversation?
 People who reported sleeping poorly the previous night experienced fewer positive emotions and more negative emotions, and were less able to take their partner’s perspective during the conversation, both of which are harmful to the well-being and longevity of a relationship.

 We also looked at whether people were affected by their partner’s sleep.
 It turns out that whether or not you sleep well, if your partner doesn’t sleep well you also experience fewer positive emotions and more negative emotions, and are less able to take their perspective.
 So when it comes to dealing with conflict, if either partner doesn’t get a good night sleep, both are affected.